Help to Buy explained

-You can find out more about it by reviewing the terms and conditions of the government Help to Buy Equity Loan here.
+You can find out more by reviewing the terms and conditions of the government Help to Buy Equity Loan here.

 Help to Buy ISA and Lifetime ISA

-From 1st December 2019, if you’d like to save towards either your first home or your pension, if you’re over 18 and under 40 you can apply for a Lifetime ISA.
+From 1st December 2019, if you’d like to save towards either your first home or your pension, and you’re over 18 and under 40, you can apply for a Lifetime ISA.

 With a Lifetime ISA, you can save up to £4,000 per year, and the government will give you a 25% bonus on your savings.
 You can save up to £4,000 per year until you’re 50.

 You can use the savings and bonus from your Lifetime ISA towards the purchase of your first home, providing that the property you purchase is valued under £450,000.